 Director of Grants and Contracts, Renee Bronner Pessin learned about Upendo after Melanie returned from Africa in 2006, full of enthusiasm about the potential of the children of Upendo.
-Since that time she has been actively involved in fundraising for Upendo’s children.
-In 2009, she traveled to Africa and met the Upendo children, teachers and staff as well as the Upendo Founder, Eunice Kamotho.
+Since then she has been actively involved in fundraising for Upendo.
+In 2009, she traveled to Africa and met the Upendo children, teachers and the Upendo Founder, Eunice Kamotho.
 Renee performs research, writing, editing and project management for all EACH proposals.
-She is an independent biomedical grant and manuscript writer/editor as well as a project manager.
+She is an independent biomedical grant and manuscript editor as well as a project manager.

-Director of Public Affairs, Patricia Gross, MUP traveled to Kenya for the first time in 2011 and was overcome by the obvious and urgent needs of the children at Upendo.
-The children’s positive attitudes and their providers’ hard work demonstrated their dedication and eagerness to succeed.
-Patricia felt that they not only needed EACH’s help, but that they deserved it.
-Patricia has more than five years of community journalism and nonprofit/government public relations experience.
-Patricia currently works as an Assistant Director of Construction at Brookfield Office Properties.
+Director of Public Affairs, Trish Gross, MUP traveled to Kenya for the first time in 2011 and was overcome by the children’s positive attitudes and their providers’ hard work demonstrated their dedication and eagerness to succeed.
+Trish manages EACH’s social media platforms and newsletters using her skills from her background in community journalism and nonprofit/government.
+She is currently a project manager for Turner Construction in Denver.